 The English major at Ferrum College provides excellent preparation for careers or graduate school in a number of fields such as law, religion, education, public relations, management, and journalism.
-Students majoring in English select one of two concentration areas: (1) Literature Emphasis or (2) Creative and Professional Writing Emphasis.
+Students majoring in English select one of three concentration areas: (1) Literature Emphasis, (2) Creative and Professional Writing Emphasis, or (3) Teacher Certification.

 Through study of literature and writing, the English program allows students flexibility in selecting courses to meet their own interests and needs.
 Coursework promotes understanding of the expressive capacities of language and appreciation for the psychological, cultural, and historical insights of literature.
 Students learn how to think critically and to communicate effectively in a variety of contexts.

 - Film and Popular Culture Emphasis

 - Teacher Certification Emphasis

 Courses may include Literary Criticism, Creative Writing, Professional Writing, Pop Culture, Linguistics, and Rhetoric

 The curriculum incorporates a variety of topics to prepare students for opportunities in the field of English, and includes courses such as the following:

 - World Literature